SD-IoT-AE/MC-LBTO/README_MC-LBTO_Framework.md

-# 🧠 MC-LBTO: A State-Aware Multi-Controller Framework for Adaptive Traffic Optimization and Intelligent Load Balancing in SD-IoT
+# MC-LBTO: Secure and Resilient State-Aware Multi-Controller Framework with Adaptive Load Balancing for SD-IoT Performance Optimization

 This repository hosts the full deployment guide and implementation breakdown for the **MC-LBTO** framework, which includes three interdependent modules: